andrew-hardin/cmake-fortify-demo/README.md

 ```

 Fortify acts as a shim between your source code and the compiler.
-This project implements that shim by creating a custom toolchain
+This project implements the shim by creating a custom toolchain
 that's passed to CMake.

 ## Getting Started